ipdk-io/stratum-dev/stratum/docs/refactoring_yang_parse_tree_paths.md

 - dpdk_parse_tree_interface.cc
 - dpdk_parse_tree_interface.h

-### 5.2 Unit tests
+### Unit tests

 It might be worth looking into refactoring *yang\_parse\_tree\_test.cc*.

 - At \~5600 lines, its size is excessive for a manually maintained file.
-- We might also (cough) want to add unit tests for the new functionality.
+- We should also (cough) provide test cases for the new functionality.

-## 6. Alternatives
+## Alternatives

 We could limit the refactoring to *AddSubtreeInterface* and its support functions.

-- This would reduce the impact on the existing code, but it would do nothing for the maintainability of yang\_parse\_tree\_paths.cc.
+This would reduce the impact on the existing code, but it would do nothing for the maintainability of *yang\_parse\_tree\_paths.cc*.

 We would still need to create the following files in order to support DPDK: